 Before arguing whether it's possible, it's important to distinguish between two things that are constantly mixed up:

-• Slowing aging, causing the body to age more slowly.
+- Slowing aging, making the body age more slowly.
 Stretching the line of functional decline.
 This we already know how to do, through lifestyle, physical activity, and nutrition.

 Most of the exciting headlines deal with the second category, but most of the strong evidence belongs to the first.
-This is the central gap that the NYT review tries to expose.
-When a billionaire claims to have lowered his biological age, he is usually talking about an improvement in health markers, not a reversal of fundamental cellular aging.
+This is the central gap that any sober analysis of the field must reveal.
+When someone claims to have lowered their biological age, they are usually talking about an improvement in health markers, not a fundamental reversal of cellular aging.

-The Four Major Streams: Where the Science Really Stands
+The Four Major Streams: Where Science Really Stands

-The review maps the field into four central directions, and this is perhaps its most important contribution.
+The field can be mapped into four central directions, and this is perhaps the most important way to understand it.
 Instead of 'one big revolution', there are several separate fronts, each at a different stage of maturity.

 1. Partial Reprogramming, Yamanaka Factors

-In mouse studies, controlled doses of these factors returned tissues to a younger profile, restored vision after optic nerve damage, and healed tissues faster.
-In 2026, companies like Altos Labs and Retro Biosciences are advancing the technology towards first human trials, often for specific eye diseases where the risk is local.
-But the real danger is clear: too strong reprogramming turns cells into uncontrolled stem cells, meaning cancer.
-This is the most exciting and the most dangerous direction simultaneously.
+In mouse studies, controlled doses of these factors restored tissues to a younger profile, repaired vision after optic nerve damage, and healed tissues faster.
+In 2026, companies like Altos Labs and Retro Biosciences are advancing the technology toward first human trials, often for specific eye diseases where the risk is local.
+But the real danger is clear: too much reprogramming turns cells into uncontrolled stem cells, meaning cancer.
+This is the most exciting and most dangerous direction simultaneously.

 2. Senolytics, Eliminating Zombie Cells